Seagoing Buoy Tenders

 The third generation of Seagoing Buoy Tenders consisted of two classes of purpose-built, rather than refitted mine planters.
 The first were the 180’-class cutters of which 39 of the 40 were constructed in Duluth, MN shipyards in the early 1940s.
 The lone exception was the USCGC IRONWOOD (WAGL/WLB-297), which was constructed at the Coast Guard Yard in Baltimore, MD.
 There were three sub-classes of 180’ Seagoing Buoy Tenders; 1) Class A-Cactus; 2) Class B-Mesquite; 3) Class C-Iris.
 Many of them served more than 50 years, some reaching 60.
 All have been decommissioned and replaced by the 225’ Juniper-class cutters.
 The final 180’ cutter, USCGC ACACIA (WLB-406), was decommisioned on 7 June 2006.

 The second class of purpose-built Seagoing Buoy Tenders are the present-day 225’ Juniper-class cutters.
 Designed and operated as multi-mission platforms, they are highly more advanced than their 180’ predecessors in speed, communications, navigation, and maneuverability.
-Additionally, they are outfitted to better handle oil/hazardous material recovery, as well as law enforcement, marine & environmental protection, search and rescue, and ice breaking.
+Additionally, they are equipped to better handle oil/hazardous material recovery, as well as law enforcement, marine & environmental protection, search and rescue, and ice breaking.
 There are sixteen 225’ cutters in the fleet.

 Buoy Tenders